 Throughout scripture, we see moments when God changed someone’s name.
 Abram’s name was changed to Abraham, which literally means “father of many nations.”
 Sarai’s name was changed to Sarah, which by adding the “ha” sound, God attached grace to Sarah’s name.
-But, in Judges chapter six God called Gideon by a new name than was complete contradiction to his current state, but rather what God saw Gideon becoming.
+But, in Judges chapter six God called Gideon by a new name that was a complete contradiction to his current state.
 As Gideon was in hiding, God called him a “mighty man of valor.”

-Our Heavenly Father sees us for what we can become given our God given potential.
-And He wants us to see ourselves from that same perspective as well.
+Our Heavenly Father sees us for what we can be given our God given potential, and He wants us to see ourselves from that same perspective as well.
 Seeing ourselves in light of who we really are also put a new song in our hearts.

 Today, God calls us to see ourselves the way He sees us and in the light of who He says we are.
 Don’t just humming along with the way world sees us, or how we may even see ourselves, but instead singing a new song that comes from the heart of one that’s been given a new name.